sama9767/terminated-trials-analysis-study/README.md

 Terminated status reported trial registry and enrollment > 0.

 ## Step 1: Data Download and Processing
-The study begins by downloading historical records for ClinicalTrials.gov registered terminated trials using the ['cthist'] (https://github.com/bgcarlisle/cthist) package, developed by BG Carlisle.
-In addition to trial metadata, we manually assigned the reason for trial termination into one of four categories: scientific, non-scientific, other, and reason not provided.
+The study begins by downloading historical records for ClinicalTrials.gov registered terminated trials using the ['cthist'](https://github.com/bgcarlisle/cthist) R package, developed by BG Carlisle.
+Additionally, we use ['terminatedtrialsstudy'](https://github.com/sama9767/terminated-trials-study/tree/main) R package to retrieve characteristic data for these terminated trials.
+We manually categorized the reasons for trial termination into one of four categories: scientific, non-scientific, other, and reason not provided, based on a categorization table developed during the project.

-Variables Generated:
+### Variables Generated:
 | variable               | description                                                                                                    | level         |
 |------------------------|----------------------------------------------------------------------------------------------------------------|---------------|
 | `nctid`                | Unique identifier for the clinical trial (Trial ID)                                                            | Character     |